duarte152/andy-dashboard/emails_supervisores_uk.md

 I have attached a brief CV.
 I would be very grateful for a short conversation to explore whether my background might be relevant to your group's current work.

-I am also exploring funding pathways including the Chevening Scholarship - could you advise whether supervised positions are available through the AI-enabled Healthcare CDT for a 2027 start?
+I am also exploring funding pathways including the Chevening Scholarship - could you advise whether supervised positions are available in your group for a 2027 start?

 Thank you very much for your time.